BU-ISCIII/iskylims/README.md

 git pull
 ```

-If the repository was not created then open a linux terminal and move to a directory
+Open a linux terminal and move to a directory where iSkyLIMS code will be
-where iSkyLIMS code will be downloaded
+downloaded

 ```bash
 cd < your personal folder >